Dietary intervention studies as a whole are inherently flawed and do not produce causal or clinically relevant health recommendations or decisions.

 Accounting for Unknown interactions of co-confounding factors prohibit valid causality conclusions

-Dietary Interventions as now conducted incapable of rendering valid causal conclusions about specific substances, compounds or chemicals.
+Dietary interventions as now conducted are incapable of rendering valid causal conclusions about specific substances, compounds, or chemicals.
 This is because the near-infinite variations in foods produce unknown and unknowable co-contamination errors that are further confounded by preparation inconsistencies.

 This can be illustrated by comparing two recent dietary intervention studies — one studying Plastic-Derived Chemicals (Reus, Perdue) and the second of Ultra-Processed Foods (NIH/Hall).
 While the two studies were quite different in scope, size, and duration, they arrived at very similar results in the behavior of the high-sensitivity C-Reactive Protein (hsCRP) test as a clinical measure of intervention inflammation changes.

 The Reus, Perdue six-day trial was far more limited in scope and sought primarily to determine whether hsCRP levels could be affected by Bisphenol A and other commonly associated Plastic-Derived Chemicals (PDCs).
-Extensive efforts conducted by investigators over a period of more than three years to determine which foods, sources, packaging and and preparation methods were least — and most — contaminated by PDCs.
+Extensive efforts conducted by investigators over a period of more than three years?? to determine which foods, sources, packaging, and preparation methods were least — and most — contaminated by PDCs.
 That work included efforts to:

 - develop a set of protocols and best practices to avoid PDC contamination in sourcing and preparation,